srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsue/source/3_ue_trouble.rst

 	0   1   -62    62  -3.1k    28    34   1.0    72M     0%  0.52    22    0.0    69k     0%
 	0   1   -62    62  -3.1k    28    34   1.0    72M     0%  0.52    22    0.0    69k     0%

-The SNR, CFO and BLER can be used to de-bug the health of an RF signal.
+The SNR, CFO and BLER can be used to debug the health of an LTE signal connection.
 See the section on UE :ref:`command line reference <ue_commandref>` for information regarding the console trace.

-You should also check to see if there are any overflows or lates being seen by the SDR.